ros2/design/articles/realtime.md

 A more jittery system is less deterministic, less predictable, and less real-time.
 Though in practice it is impossible to completely eliminate jitter from a real-time system, it is a worthy goal to determine a hard upper bound for jitter.

-# Implementation of Real-time Computing
+# Best Practices in Real-time Computing

 In general, an operating system can guarantee that the tasks it handles for the developer, such as thread scheduling, are deterministic, but the OS may not guarantee that the developer's code will run in real-time.
 Therefore, it is up to the developer to know what the determinstic guarantees of an existing system are, and what she must do to write hard real-time code on top of the OS.